Francis Spellman: Auxiliary Bishop of Boston

-On July 30, 1932, Spellman was appointed as an auxiliary bishop of Boston and titular bishop of Sila by Pope Pius XI.
+On July 30, 1932, Spellman was appointed an auxiliary bishop of Boston and titular bishop of Sila by Pope Pius XI.
 The pope had originally considered appointing Spellman as bishop of the Dioceses of Portland in Maine or Manchester in New Hampshire.
 Spellman received his consecration on September 8, 1932, from Cardinal Pacelli at St. Peter's Basilica in Rome.
 Archbishops Giuseppe Pizzardo and Francesco Borgongini Duca acted as co-consecrators.

 Spellman was the first American to be consecrated a bishop at St. Peter's.
 Borgongini-Duca designed a coat of arms for Spellman that incorporated Christopher Columbus's ship the Santa Maria.
 Pius XI gave him the motto Sequere Deum ("Follow God").

 After his return to the United States, Spellman took up residence at St. John's Seminary in Boston.
 The archdiocese later assigned him as pastor of Sacred Heart Parish in Newton Centre; while there, he erased the church's $43,000 debt through fundraising.
 When Spellman's mother died in 1935, Massachusetts Governor James Curley, Lieutenant Governor Joseph Hurley, and many members of the clergy, with the exception of O'Connell, attended the funeral.

 In the autumn of 1936, Pacelli came to the United States, ostensibly to visit several cities and be the guest of philanthropist Genevieve Brady.
 The real reason for the trip was to meet with President Roosevelt to discuss American diplomatic recognition of Vatican City.
 Spellman arranged and attended the meeting with Pacelli and Roosevelt at Springwood, the Roosevelt estate in Hyde Park, New York.

 Spellman became an early friend of Joseph Kennedy Sr, the US ambassador to the United Kingdom and the head of a rich Catholic family.
 Over the years, Spellman witnessed the marriages of several Kennedy children, including future Senator Robert F. Kennedy, Jean Kennedy, Eunice Kennedy, and future Senator Edward Kennedy.

-On Pacelli's trip to the United States, he, Kennedy, and Spellman attempted to stop the vitriolic radio broadcasts of Reverend Charles Coughlin.
+On Pacelli's trip to the United States, he, Kennedy, and Spellman attempted to stop the vitriolic radio broadcasts of Charles Coughlin.
 The Vatican and the apostolic legation in Washington wanted his broadcasts to end, but Coughlin's superior, Bishop Michael Gallagher of Detroit, refused to curb him.
 In 1939, Coughlin was forced off the air by the National Association of Broadcasters.